Mitchina/python_django_proj6_Al.taCucinaTest/README.md

 ## 6. About this project.
 - This project was created for a BackEnd Developer Test held by the company Al.ta Cucina.
 - Where the intention was to build a fully functioning back-end REST API with Django rest framework.
+- It does not have an interface, just the back-end endpoints.
 - The project was created using a test-driven development.